aureq/aws-toolbox/ec2/ami/ami-backup/README.md

 For off-site backup and regulatory compliance, you may also send a copy of your AMI to a different region.
 The same expiry policy will be applied.

+## Features ##
+* Takes an AMI of an EC2 instance, from any region
+* Applies tags to easy identification
+* Adds expiry tag to enforce retention policy
+* Supports cross-region copy of your AMI
+* Can be executed from anywhere as long as you have internet access

 ## Requirements ##
 The scripts require very few things to work.
 * The AWS Command Line Interface(1)